nettrades/nettrades-platform/README.md

 See the Accessing Your Platform section below to login.

-For security on a production server the scripts block the default SSH port 22 and allow SSH access over port 2222
+For security, on a server the scripts block the default SSH port 22 and allow SSH access over port 2222

 So you may need to run:
 ssh-keygen -R ServerIPaddress